Eleanor Jane Campion

 Royal Drawing School, Shoreditch, London

-I grew up in Whanganui and Wellington, New Zealand, and left for the lights of London aged 23.
-I enjoyed a certain success in corporate life as a public relations consultant before launching a second career coaching leaders of transformational change.
-In 2020, I returned to New Zealand for a long-planned sabbatical, covering 17,500km.
+I grew up in Whanganui and Wellington, New Zealand, training in journalism, and left for the lights of London in my twenties.
+I enjoyed a certain success in corporate life working in public relations and communications for international PR agencies and for organisations including the Financial Times and The Chase Manhattan Private Bank.
+Before retraining in 2000n as an executive coach and facilitator of organisational change, I was managing director of a London-based financial public relations business.
+In 2020, I returned to New Zealand for a long-planned sabbatical, driving 17,500 gorgeous kilometres.

-Newly enchanted as a practising artist by the quality of New Zealand's light and scenery - and encountering something of a spiritual revival there - I was fortunate to be able to choose to make Tasman my home for much of each year.
+Newly enchanted by the quality of New Zealand's light and scenery as a practising artist - and encountering something of a spiritual revival - I am fortunate to make Tasman my home for much of each year.

 When you work with me, you encounter a surfeit of creativity, warm and generous hospitality, boundless compassion and a sharp marketing-communications brain.
 Most of all, I hope you will catch the idea that these lives of ours are a gift and a grand adventure.
 Yes, an eternal one.